hamishgibbs/rt_vis/README.md

 grunt watch
 ```

+Open `index.html` in your browser and reload to observe changes to the library.
+Make note of the configuration variables and setup in `index.html`.

 If you are begninning to learn JavaScript, Typescript, and D3:

 * [Observable](https://observablehq.com/@d3) has useful interactive examples of D3.